Therapy Services

-Invisible Steel Counseling is specialized in anti-oppressive trauma therapy.
-Whether you are unpacking and processing traumatic experiences or navigating familial and cultural expectations, we will attend to what is coming up in the therapy room with care.
+Invisible Steel Counseling is specialized in anti-oppressive trauma therapy and individual therapy.
+Whether you are processing traumatic experiences, navigating a life transition, or unpacking familial and cultural expectations, we will attend to what is coming up in the therapy room with care.

 -